paarthenon/variant/docu/docs/book/inspection.md

 //                      ^?
 }
 ```
+This literal is constrained to the union `'cat' | 'dog' | 'snake'`, but users who prefer to avoid string literals may use `Animal.dog.type` to access the literal `dog`.
+As your type strings become longer or more complex, the ability to reference them in this way becomes more useful.

 ### `isType()`
-A _user-defined type guard_ that can answer whether or not an instance of a variant is of a given type.
-Takes the type as either a string literal or the variant creator.
+The `istype()` function is a _user-defined type guard_ that answers whether or not an instance is of a given type.
+It accepts the type as either a string or a variant creator function.
 ```ts twoslash
 // @include: animal
 declare var animal: Animal;